SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     <-- // pointOneFourOneFiveNine : Double = 0.14159
     --> let pi = Double(three) + pointOneFourOneFiveNine
     <-- // pi : Float64 = 3.14159
-    /// pi now equals 3.14159, and is inferred to be of type Double
+    /// pi equals 3.14159, and is inferred to be of type Double

 Here, the value of the constant ``three`` is used to create a new value of type ``Double``, so that both sides of the addition are of the same type.